oubiwann/gae-lfe-yaws-sample-app/README.md

 This repo will be featured in an up-coming
 [LFE blog post](http://blog.lfe.io/tutorials/)
-about running LFE and LFE apps on Google App Engine containers.
+about running LFE and LFE apps on Google App Engine using Docker containers.

 ## Use